City-of-Helsinki/drupal-hdbt/README.md

 The `./translations` folder includes translations for all the translatable strings provided by the hdbt-theme.

-## Webpack entries
+## Theme builder entries

 Any .js file in /src/js/ will be compiled to separate entry and minified into the /dist folder.
 Typescript entrypoints must be added separately.
-See webpack.config.js.
+See theme-builder.mjs.

 ### How to use entries in Drupal libraries